Is the book or article not at PSU? Don't pay for a copy! Place a request through Interlibrary Loan, a free service for students, faculty, and staff.

 - Go to the Interlibrary Loan Page.

-- Look for New Request on the left side of the sceen.
-Choose the material type you want, then fill out the request form.
+- Look the blue Create Request button.
+Click the button for the material type you want, then fill out the request form.

 - Articles are delivered to your email in PDF format, usually in 2-5 business days.